Our economic overview and guide to Bulgarias commodity trade starts with a summary of Bulgaria’s position in the world economy.

 Bulgaria exported $989 million Packaged Medicaments, ranking it as the 29th largest exporter in the world and making these medical products the country’s 4th most-exported product.

-A Few Interesting Facts About Bulgaria
+Interesting Facts About Bulgaria

 - Bulgaria exports attar of roses, essential oil distilled from fresh rose petals during a yearly summer celebration.